Check out my rankings within each division by clicking on the links below. If there is a lineal champion in a weight class, he is ranked No. 1.

 3. Deontay Wilder (37-0)

 Wilder, a tremendous puncher, has scored knockouts in all four of his title defenses, albeit against lesser challengers in Eric Molina, Johann Duhaupas, Artur Szpilka and Chris Arreola.
 In Wilder's most recent defense in July, he faced Arreola because a mandatory defense against Alexander Povetkin scheduled in May in Russia was canceled because of Povetkin's positive drug test.
 Wilder pummeled Arreola and stopped him in the eighth round, but broke his right hand and tore his right biceps, sidelining him for the rest of 2016.
-Wilder will return to defend against Poland's Andrzej Wawrzyk (33-1) on Fox in prime time.
+Wilder was due to return against Poland's Andrzej Wawrzyk (33-1) on Fox in prime time, but Wawrzyk tested positive for steroids, leaving Wilder to face replacement Gerald Washington (18-0-1), a better opponent, instead.

 4. Luis Ortiz (27-0)

-A 6-foot-4, 240-pound southpaw with raw power, Ortiz is a Cuban defector with tons of amateur experience.
-He won an interim belt and was being moved very well by Golden Boy, but the relationship fell apart, resulting in Ortiz's team buying out the promotional agreement for $1.1 million.
-"King Kong" then signed with Matchroom Boxing in England and fought twice in 28 days.
-He scored a one-sided decision against unwilling Malik Scott on Nov.
-12 in a horrible fight, and then hammered overmatched David Allen in a one-sided, seventh-round knockout on Dec.
+A 6-foot-4, 240-pound southpaw with raw power, Ortiz had a falling-out with Golden Boy Promotions and signed with Matchroom Boxing in England and fought twice in 28 days.
+The Cuban defector with tons of amateur experience scored a one-sided decision against unwilling Malik Scott on Nov.
+12 in a horrible fight, then hammered overmatched David Allen in a one-sided seventh-round knockout on Dec.
 10 on the Anthony Joshua-Eric Molina undercard.
+The talk that "King Kong" could return this spring against rising contender Jarrell "Big Baby" Miller (18-0-1) seems to be fading.
+An eliminator against former titlist Bermane Stiverne (25-2-1) is also possible.

 5. Anthony Joshua (18-0)